SAFE-Video-2025

 🚀 Pilot Task (✅ Open): Detection of Synthetic Video Content

-🎯 Task 1 (🚧 Under Construction): Detection of Synthetic Video Content
+🎯 Task 1 (✅ Open): Detection of Synthetic Video Content

 🔮 Additional tasks will be announced leading up to ICCV 2025.
 These may explore areas such as manipulation detection, attribution of generative models, laundering detection, or characterization of generative content.
 Stay tuned for updates on new challenge tracks and associated datasets.